Energy-positive soaring using transient turbulent fluctuations

 Next, we consider a dynamic wind field that has temporal correlations denoted by $\tau_c$.
 The frozen field considered above is obtained from the limit $\tau_c\to\infty$.
+To evaluate the performance, we measure the average climb rates of the gliders based on the altitude gained from \SI{200}{s} to \SI{500}{s}.
+We consider the frozen wind fields and dynamic wind fields where $\tau_c=\SI{16}{s}, \SI{32}{s}, \SI{64}{s} , \SI{128}{s}$.
+We then have full information gliders and partial information gliders with different memory sizes $M={4,10,20,30,40,50}$.
+Table \ref{tab:climb_rate} summarizes the details of the climb rates.
+Table \ref{tab:efficiency} presents the efficiencies of partial gliders in dynamic wind fields and frozen wind fields.

 For smaller $\tau_c$, the reduced temporal correlations imply that past experience is less informative when picking out the optimal path via MCTS and thus the average climb rate decreases.
 Moreover, the intuition behind the spiraling bouts suggests that each bout will last at most $\sim \tau_c$, thereby reducing the time spent in energy-rich regions of the flow.
 When $\tau_c$ is sufficiently small, past information is not predictive of future flow configurations and the net energy gain should reduce to that of a random glider.

 Figure \ref{fig:dynamic_partial} shows that energy-positive flight is feasible for $\tau_c \gtrsim \SI{60}{s}$ for partial information gliders.
 The net energy gain increases with $\tau_c$ and has weak dependence on memory size provided that $t_m > \SI{10}{s}$.
 The efficiency of the gliders increases monotonically with $\tau_c$ even though the climb rate when gliders have perfect information ($c_{\max}$) decreases with $\tau_c$, implying that the reduced climb rates in short time scale flows is due to the quicker degradation of acquired information rather than fewer sources of energy.